31-deepali-ds2A/Quick_DSA_Revision/README.md

 # 🚀 Quick DSA Revision

 Welcome to **Quick_DSA_Revision!** 🎯
 This repository is my personal journey of mastering **Data Structures & Algorithms (DSA)**.
-I’m revising concepts **topic-wise** and pushing well-structured code solutions for quick reference and practice.
+I’m revising concepts **topic-wise** and pushing well-structured code solutions for quick reference and practice on regular basis.

 ---